 - Chows were accepted into the American Kennel Club (AKC) in the year 1903.

-If you have been attacked or experienced a dog bite from an Chow Chow or other dog breed, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced Dog Bite Lawyers.
+If you have been attacked or experienced a dog bite from a Chow Chow or another dog breed, you are always urged to seek medical attention immediately and to contact a team of skilled and highly experienced dog bite lawyers.